Wuhyun/CMB-BEST/README.md

 ## Dependencies

+- Python
 - gcc
+- Python libraries:
     - numpy
     - scipy
     - Cython
     - h5py
     - pandas
     - GetDist (optional for visualization)

 ## Installation
+First of all, please check if you have installed the dependencies listed above.
+If your default Python3 command is not 'python3', change it in the makefile accordingly.

 Clone the repository by, e.g.,
 ```
 git clone https://github.com/Wuhyun/CMB-BEST.git
 ```

-Inside the cloned repo, compile the library using
+Compile the library using
 ```
 $ make
 ```